 JULY 2018 UPDATE: We are currently monitoring the Black Oystercatchers!
 The pair has returned to Aramburu and has established a nest behind one of the eucalyptus logs that was installed to prevent shoreline erosion.
 Both the male and female are taking turns incubating the eggs.
 It is difficult to see the nest, but we suspect that there are 2-3 eggs!
 The eggs were laid around May 31st, so we suspect they will hatch around June 28th.
 Stay tuned!

 JULY 2017 UPDATE: We monitored the Black Oystercatcher pair all season from May through July.
 The pair returned to Aramburu and appeared to nest build but we never found a nest or eggs on the island.
 Recently, there have been high numbers of ravens and crows on the island, so it's possible that a nest was depredated.

 JULY 2016 UPDATE:

 Black Oystercatchers can lay 1-3 eggs, but two is more common, and previous clutches of what is assumed to be the same pair on Aramburu have been limited to two.
-This year all three eggs hatched on or about June 21st, and three hatchlings were seen stumbling about the nest area soon after.
-As of this writing (July 19) we are seeing just two of the three chicks, but both are eating well and looking healthy.
-The young birds are about four weeks old at this point, and are likely to fledge (be able to fly) within a week or two.
+In 2016, all three eggs hatched on or about June 21st, and three hatchlings were seen stumbling about the nest area soon after.
+On July 19, 2016, only two of the three chicks were seen, but both were eating well and looking healthy.
+At about five weeks the chicks fledged.

-2016 marks the fourth year oystercatchers have nested on the island after the shoreline enhancement was completed.
+2016 marks the fourth year oystercatchers nested on the island after the shoreline enhancement was completed.